AndreasJacobsen/noseCV/example/README.md

 # Example usecase.
-This given example was run under Linux Min 18.3
+This given example was run using Linux Mint 18.3 as operating system.

 #### Requirements
 * [antimicro](https://github.com/AntiMicro/antimicro)